Deep Learning as the Disciplined Construction of Tame Objects: Convergence of Subgradient Method

-At this stage, one may be lead to give credit to the following statement. \begin{quote} \emph{Given any differentiable function $f$, say with a compositional expression as per \cref{eq:compo}, an AD method provides the correct derivative at any point.} \end{quote} Again, things are more complex, as illustrated by the following examples. \begin{itemize} \item Consider the \emph{nonsmooth} function defined by $f(x) = x^+ - \tfrac{1}{2}(-x)^+$, where $x^+=\max(0,x)$ denotes the ReLU operator.
-Then, $f$ is nonsmooth at $0$, with Clarke subdifferential $[\tfrac{1}{2}, 1]$, but one implementation of AD provides derivative $0$ at $0$. \item Consider the \emph{smooth} function defined by $f(x) = ((-x)^+ + x) - x^+$.
-Then, $f$ is the null function, but one implementation of AD provides derivative $1$ at $0$ \cite[Appx A.2]{bolte2020mathematical}. \item To complete the picture, we reproduce in \cref{fig:ReLUactivity} the experiment of \cite{bolte2020mathematical}, that illustrates that, given a random point $x$ and a feedforward ReLU-based net with random weights, there is a positive probability that some ReLU be evaluated at a nonsmooth point. \end{itemize} We refer to \cite{bolte2020mathematical,kakadeProvablyCorrectAutomatic2018,lee2020correctness} for other problematic examples.
+At this stage, one may be led to give credit to the following statement: \begin{quote} \emph{Given any differentiable function $f$, say with a compositional expression as per \cref{eq:compo}, an AD method provides the correct derivative at any point.} \end{quote} Again, things are more complex, as illustrated by the following examples.
+We denote by $x^+=\max(0,x)$ the ReLU operator. \begin{itemize} \item Consider the \emph{smooth} function defined by $f(x) = ((-x)^+ + x) - x^+$, and an AD algorithm which provides the correct derivative of $x \mapsto x^+$ when $x\neq 0$, and the value $0$ when $x = 0$.
+A reasonable choice, since $\partial^c (\cdot)^+ (0) = [0, 1]$.
+Then, $f$ is the null function, and yet the AD algorithm specified above would provide derivative $1$ at $x = 0$; see \cite{bolte2020mathematical} for details.
+Thus, AD on a smooth function may fail to compute the correct derivative. \item When $f$ is \emph{nonsmooth}, the situation is similar.
+Consider $f(x) = x^+ - \tfrac{1}{2}(-x)^+$.
+This function is nonsmooth at $0$, with Clarke subdifferential $\partial^c f(0) = [\tfrac{1}{2}, 1]$.
+The same AD algorithm as above would provide derivative $0$ at $x = 0$. \item To complete the picture, we reproduce in \cref{fig:ReLUactivity} the experiment of \cite{bolteConservativeSetValued2021} illustrating that, given a random point and a feedforward ReLU-based neural network with random weights, there is a positive probability that some ReLU be evaluated at a nonsmooth point. \end{itemize} We refer to \cite{bolte2020mathematical,kakadeProvablyCorrectAutomatic2018,lee2020correctness} for other problematic examples.
 The bottom line is this: as soon as a function $f$ contains a nonsmooth component $g_i$, the output of an AD method need not correspond to the usual derivative, be it the Euclidean gradient when $f$ is smooth, or an element of the Clarke subdifferential when $f$ is nonsmooth.